A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Smoothing geodesics embedding

 We use the smoothing parameter $s$ to offset the spline fit between no fitting error (when $s=0$) and the best smoothness (when $s\rightarrow \infty$).
 The parameter $s$ controls the sum of square errors between the training points and the fitted function.
 The best value for $s$ ensuring the least error while having a sufficient smoothness is bounded by a function of the number of points in the geodesic as

 \cite{reinsch1967smoothing}.
-Since the number of points in geodesics vary, we are unable to input a onetime value as the smoothing parameter into the method that satisfies the inequality (\ref{eqn:spl_interval}).
+Since the number of points in geodesics vary, we are unable to input a one-time value as the smoothing parameter into the method that satisfies the inequality (\ref{eqn:spl_interval}).
 In order to control this, here we introduce a new parameter called the smoothing multiplier $\mu_s\ge0$ such that $s=\mu_s m$.
+Thus, for input parameter $\mu_s$, such that

-Now, given $\mu_s$, SGE uses different smoothing parameters for different smooth geodesics depending on $m$.
+SGE uses different smoothing levels for different splines based on number of points on the geodesics ($m$).

-For each pair of point indices $i,j$ in the dataset, we execute the aforesaid procedure and approximate the length of the smooth geodesic $d_{ij}$.
-Then, we square the entries $d_{ij}$ and create the matrix $\bs{D}=[d^2_{ij}]_{n\times n}$.
-We perform double centering on $\bs{D}$ using Eqn.~(\ref{eqn:double_centering}) to obtain the doubly centered matrix $\bs{S}$.
+For each pair of point in the dataset, say they are indexed by $i$ and $j$, we execute the aforesaid procedure and approximate the length of the smooth geodesic $d_{ij}$.
+Then, we square the entries $d_{ij}$ and create the matrix $\bs{D}^2=[d^2_{ij}]_{n\times n}$.
+We perform double centering on $\bs{D}^2$ using Eqn.~(\ref{eqn:double_centering}) to obtain the doubly centered matrix $\bs{S}$.
 Then, we compute SVD as in Eqn.~(\ref{eqn:svd}) followed by computing $p$-dimensional latent variables $\hat{\bs{X}}$ according to Eqn.~(\ref{eqn:latent_var}).
-A summary of the method SGE is presented in Algorithm \ref{alg:algorithm}.
+A summary of the SGE method is presented in Algorithm \ref{alg:algorithm}.

+Approximate geodesics arising from graph shortest paths in a finite dataset are different than the true geodesics.
+However, smoothing splines that fit points on geodesics are capable of closely approximating the true geodesics of finite, sparse, and noisy datasets sampled from a manifold, as shown in Fig.~\ref{fig:spl_approximation}.

+The smoothing spline approach in SGE approximates true geodesic distance of sparse samples of data more accurately than that of the graph distance used in Isomap [Fig.~\ref{fig:spl_approximation}(a)].
+Note, the shortest path between two points on a noise free manifold converges to the true geodesic of the manifold as the number of sample points approaches infinity \cite{bernstein2000graph}.
+Thus, Isomap can convergently approximate the manifold distances using shortest graph distances and makes better predictions with dense samples of data.
+However, as SGE fits vertices on shortest paths with smoothing splines, we demonstrate herein that SGE converges to the true manifold distance at a faster rate than that of Isomap.
+In particular, our smoothing approach assures better predictions than that of Isomap even under sparse samples of data as we justify in Sec.~\ref{sec:per_analysis}.